nadirbelarouci/ILP-UPMC/README.md

 # ILP: Implementation of a Programming Language
-This material was introduced in [the DLP class](https://www-master.ufr-info-p6.jussieu.fr/2018/DLP) for the [software engineering](http://www-master.ufr-info-p6.jussieu.fr/parcours/stl/) students within the [Sorbonne University: Piere and Marie Curie University](https://www.sorbonne-universite.fr) in Paris.
+This material was introduced in [the DLP class](https://www-master.ufr-info-p6.jussieu.fr/2018/DLP) for the [software engineering](http://www-master.ufr-info-p6.jussieu.fr/parcours/stl/) students within the [Sorbonne University: Pierre and Marie Curie University](https://www.sorbonne-universite.fr) in Paris.

 ## ILP features:
 - high level language, type Javascript / Smalltalk.